BIGJRA/BIGJRA.github.io/reborn.md

 Relationship Point Choices:
 - Leave Fern and exit the factory (-1 Fern, just once)
-- Stay with Fern and complete the factory (Neutral)

 However, talking to your partner while they're walking with you has a positive effect:

 Relationship Point Choices:
 - Talk to Fern while you are together (+1 Fern, just once)
-- Ignore Fern in Mosswater (Neutral)

 Another cool thing is that partners will heal you after each battle!